CodyBontecou/blog-nuxt-content/content/hosting-open-source-translation-models-on-aws-sagemaker-for-automated-blog-localization.md

 - Developer Experience: Well-documented and easy to use SDK's.

 ## Setting up the translation model
-%% TODO: Re-word this to use nllb-200 and nllb-200-related information %%

 We'll be using the pre-trained model SeamlessM4T-v2 for our translations.
 It is a multimodal and multilingual AI translation model built and released by Meta.

 SeamlessM4T-v2 supports: